-The last words of Davin's story sang in his memory and the figure of the woman in the story stood forth reflected in other figures of the peasant women whom he had seen standing in the doorways at Clane as the college cars drove by, as a type of her race and of his own, a bat-like soul waking to the consciousness of itself in darkness and secrecy and loneliness and, through the eyes and voice and gesture of a woman without guile, calling the stranger to her bed.

-A hand was laid on his arm and a young voice cried:

--Ah, gentleman, your own girl, sir!
+The last words of Davin's story sang in his memory and the figure of the woman in the story stood forth reflected in other figures of the peasant women whom he had seen standing in the doorways at Clane as the college cars drove by, as a type of her race and of his own, a bat-like soul waking to the consciousness of it self in darkness and secrecy and loneliness and, through the eyes and voice and g esture of a woman without guile, calling the stranger to her bed.
+A hand was laid on his arm and a young voice cried: -Ah, gentleman, your own girl, sir!
 The first handsel today, gentleman.
-Buy that lovely bunch.
+Buy that ovely bunch.
 Will you, gentleman?

-The blue flowers which she lifted towards him and her young blue eyes seemed to him at that instant images of guilelessness, and he halted till the image had vanished and he saw only her ragged dress and damp coarse hair and hoydenish face.

--Do, gentleman!
-Don't forget your own girl, sir!

--I have no money, said Stephen.

--Buy them lovely ones, will you, sir?
+10 very bullen.
+Win you, gentleman: т the blue florreng which also lifted torrends him and han recorned blue area connect to The blue flowers which she lifted towards him and her young blue eyes seemed to im at that instant images of guilelessness, and he halted till the image had V anished and he saw only her ragged dress and damp coarse hair and hoydenish fa ace. -Do, gentleman!
+Don't forget your own girl, sir! -I have no money, said Stephen. -Buy them lovely ones, will you, sir?
 Only a penny.